DigiPie/digidocs/README.md

+# What is DigiDocs
+[DigiDocs](https://digipie.github.io/digidocs/) is a collection of concise, to-the-point tutorials and references for my personal use.
+It is a way for me to document what I learn in a concise manner.
+I do so because I want to minimise time spent re-learning things.

-# What is this
+# What is Skillsfuture
-[DigiDocs](https://digipie.github.io/digidocs/) is a collection of concise, to-the-point tutorials for technologies such as Git, Linux and C. These tutorials are organised under chapters such as Git, Linux and C which can be accessed below.
-This website is currently a work-in-progress and has little to no content.
-Check it again at a later date.
+[SkillsFuture](https://github.com/DigiPie/skillsfuture) is where I do my learning.
+You will find code and raw notes from my self-learning journey there, and more refined tutorials and references here at DigiDocs.

 # How was this built
 DigiDocs is built using [MkDocs](https://github.com/mkdocs/mkdocs/), a static site generator for project documentation, and the [Material for MkDocs](https://github.com/squidfunk/mkdocs-material) theme.